 Any type of upper respiratory infection or virus will affect an individual’s performance to a different degree, even after recovery.

-Before even considering to start training again, determine what your body would be capable of handling.
-An easy test is to walk 500 metres on a flat surface.
-If you feel fatigued during or after the walk, then you are obviously not ready to resume any form of training yet.
-It is also important to listen to your body.
-If you do not feel up to training, then do not force yourself to start training.
+- Assess your fitness level.
+Before you start training again, it is important to assess your fitness level.
+A simple way to do this is to walk 500 meters on a flat surface.
+If you feel fatigued during or after the walk, then you are not ready to resume any form of training yet.

 - Should I run with a cold?